 - Line a cookie sheet with parchment paper, and spread the softened ice cream into a rectangle about 4 inches high, 8 inches wide, and 2 inches thick.

-- Sprinkle with your toppings of choice.
+- In addition, sprinkle with your toppings of choice.

 - Use the sides of the parchment paper to create an “edge” to the ice cream, and place another sheet of parchment on top to smooth it out.
 Leave the parchment paper on.

 - Once the ice cream has hardened, remove from the freezer and slice the ice cream into two even squares, cutting the parchment paper with the ice cream (don’t remove it beforehand).